benwainwright/hass-ts/api/homeassistant-typescript.api.md

     // (undocumented)
     getEvents(): Promise<EventDetails[]>;
-    // Warning: (ae-incompatible-release-tags) The symbol "getHistory" is marked as @public, but its signature references "GetHistoryParams" which is marked as @alpha
-    // Warning: (ae-incompatible-release-tags) The symbol "getHistory" is marked as @public, but its signature references "State" which is marked as @alpha getHistory(params: GetHistoryParams): Promise<State[][]>;
+    // Warning: (ae-incompatible-release-tags) The symbol "getHistory" is marked as @public, but its signature references "GetHistoryParams" which is marked as @alpha getHistory(params: GetHistoryParams): Promise<State[][]>;
-    // Warning: (ae-incompatible-release-tags) The symbol "getLogbook" is marked as @public, but its signature references "GetLogbookParams" which is marked as @alpha
+    // Warning: (ae-incompatible-release-tags) The symbol "getLogbook" is marked as @public, but its signature references "GetLogbookParams" which is marked as @alpha getLogbook(params?: GetLogbookParams): Promise<LogBookEntry[]>;
-    // Warning: (ae-incompatible-release-tags) The symbol "getLogbook" is marked as @public, but its signature references "LogBookEntry" which is marked as @alpha
-    //
-    // (undocumented)
-    getLogbook(params?: GetLogbookParams): Promise<LogBookEntry[]>;
     // Warning: (ae-incompatible-release-tags) The symbol "getPanels" is marked as @public, but its signature references "Panel" which is marked as @alpha
     //